This blog

 ---

-Mini Verbal Thinking Skills Boosters.
+As I am preparing a set of questions to help students with the verbal thinking skills part of the TS test, I become aware that students will need strong English reading skills for main idea, conclusion and argument as the minimum basics to cope with the critical thinking skills level of the Cambridge TS test.
+So, I have collected questions to set up many tests for these reading skills.
+I have added them into the series Mini Verbal Thinking Skills Boosters.
 I also identify that students need much more accurate ability to analyse English sentence structure.
 They need to be quick in spotting main clause, dependent clause and deal with complex sentences with 3 or more clauses.
 This helps them to clearly understand and pick out the main idea in a long complex sentence.
 It also helps them mentally code the logic for those questions that require logical deduction.
 I have created a test for English sentence structure.
 I find that some students are so bad with English sentences structure.
 Therefore all students should visit the module Writing Workshop (in More ...) and watch all the video lessons related to sentence structure.

 Students should start doing these tests to get warmed up.
 Later I will complete this series with new tests on Cambridge-style verbal thinking skills.
 So, now is the time to get slowly started on the basic reading skills that are required for Cambridge TS.